Get startedSign in

 Setup The PR Automation to Perform Promotions

 We're going to use PR-based pipelining.
 The main goal of this is to ensure all changes made to the system are recorded in Git for auditing and to ensure your setup is fully repeatable.
-The PR Automation needed is relatively simple:
+The PR Automation needed is relatively simple, you can write it to bootstrap/cd-demo/pipeline-pr-automation.yaml:

 yaml